Understanding the impact of your road traffic accident injuries

 Crashmap was set up by two road safety experts in 2011 to log road traffic accidents in the UK that involved injury and were reported to the police.
 It only uses official Department for Transport statistics and is free.
 Anyone can use it to search the location and type of incidents involved.

-I couldn't do any heavy-lifting and struggled with the housework.
+I couldn't do any heavy lifting and struggled with housework.
 I went on National Accident Helpline's website and noticed they had lots of good reviews.
-As soon as I picked up the phone, the lady was really reassuring and put me at my ease straight away.
+As soon as I picked up the phone, the lady was reassuring and put me at ease.
 When I got the settlement, it was such a relief.
 I couldn't have asked for a better experience.